 Attending the RSA® Conference (RSAC) is a coveted, career-building, right-of-passage for professionals in the cybersecurity field, and next week, three Georgia Tech students will be honored as “RSA®C Security Scholars” among an expected crowd of 45,000 in San Francisco.

 Georgia Tech was one of just 20 universities nationwide invited to send three students to RSAC, courtesy of the conference.
 RSAC selected universities based upon the strength of their cybersecurity programs, and students were chosen by their schools.
-Attending from Georgia Tech are David Formby (Ph.D.
-ECE), Marie Le Pichon (Ph.D.
-CS), and Carter Yagemann (Ph.D.
-CS).
+Attending from Georgia Tech are Carter Yagemann (Ph.D.
+CS), Marie Le Pichon (Ph.D.
+CS), and David Formby (Ph.D.
+ECE).

 “It really is an honor to be chosen to represent Georgia Tech when we have so many great security students here doing amazing work,” says Formby, whose research under Prof. Raheem Beyah in the School of Electrical & Computer Engineering focuses on problems in industrial control systems, such as the power grid.
 “I'm hoping to learn something from all the brilliant speakers and fellow scholars that will inspire new and interesting directions in my research.”